-a.
-In terms of Rule 2 clause (fb) of the Notification 'small account' means a savings account in a banking company where-
+a) In terms of Rule 2 clause (fb) of the Notification 'small account' means a savings account in a banking company where-

-- i.the aggregate of all credits in a financial year does not exceed rupees one lakh; - ii.the aggregate of all withdrawals and transfers in a month does not exceed rupees ten thousand; and - iii. the balance at any point of time does not exceed rupees fifty thousand. - b.
-Rule (2A) of the Notification lays down the detailed procedure for opening 'small accounts'.
+(i) The aggregate of all credits in a financial year does not exceed rupees one lakh;

+(ii) The aggregate of all withdrawals and transfers in a month does not exceed rupees ten thousand; and b) Rule (2A) of the Notification lays down the detailed procedure for opening 'small accounts'.
 Banks are advised to ensure adherence to the procedure provided in the Rules for opening of small accounts.